 The Trussell Trust's latest figures show that more people are being referred to foodbanks with Benefit related problems since April's welfare reforms.
 Between April and June, over 150,000 people received three days' emergency food from a Trussell Trust foodbank - 200% more than the same period in 2012.
-The nearest foodbank to the constituency is in Hazel Grove Baptist Church.
+There is one foodbank in the constituency, in Hazel Grove Baptist Church.

-The number of Housing Benefit claimants in the social sector has risen in the constituency since the implementation of the under-occupation penalty.
-Such claims grew by 0.9% between March and May this year.
+The number of Housing Benefit claimants in the social sector has remained the same since the implementation of the under-occupation penalty at 3,226).
 Meanwhile, claims of Local Housing Allowance in the private sector grew by 1.7% in the same period compared with a Greater Manchester average increase of 1.8%.

-While the average Housing Benefit award grew by 1%, the average weekly LHA award grew by 0.01% and by multiplying the number of claimants by average weekly award an overall weekly LHA cost increase of 1.7% can be estimated (£1,379.57).
+While the average Housing Benefit award grew by 0.8%, the average weekly LHA award grew by 0.7% and by multiplying the number of claimants by average weekly award an overall weekly LHA cost increase of 2.4% can be estimated (£2,247.20).
 Figure 1 shows how average costs have changed over this period by dwelling size.